mattetti/LiveTV/README.md

 # LiveTV

+NOTE: Unfortunately, most of the French FTA channels decided to add an auth system to avoid direct usage.
+This means that most of the channels are now broken.
+My goal has never been to hack into the online broadcast systems so I won't be implementing a workaround for the channels requiring auth.

 Simple OS X application allowing you to watch some live free TV channels (French, English, Italian) fullscreen on your mac.